Addressing type Ia supernova color variability with a linear spectral template: Conclusion

-Our analysis over PCA and FA PETS cosmological results showed inferences of cosmological parameters within 68\% agreement with the most widely used fitter SALT2 results, with our models predicting more conservative statistical uncertainties over the cosmological parameters.
-The Hubble Diagram residues showed no evolution neither with redshift nor with host galaxy mass for both PCA and FA models.
-And the residues w.r.t.
-SALT2 distance modulus predictions show no dependence with redshift.
-In future works we plan on extending the model coverage to include UV region and better understand the model covariance.
-We also plan on including higher redshift Ia SNe data, when available, to re-access the nuisance parameters evolution with redshift and apply the effects of distance bias selection to our analysis.
+The Hubble Diagram residues showed no evolution either with redshift or with host galaxy mass for both PCA and FA models.
+The residues with respect to SALT2 distance modulus predictions show no redshift dependence.
+In future works, we plan on extending the model coverage to include the UV region, a crucial feature that will augment the supernova cosmology sample and is currently the main limitation of our model.

+We plan on creating a model covariance to estimate more precisely the unaccounted intrinsic uncertainty $\sigma_\textnormal{int}$.
+We also plan on including higher redshift SNIa data, when available, to reassess the nuisance parameters evolution with redshift and apply the effects of distance bias selection to our analysis.

-Overall, both PCA and FA PETS models performance will heavily depend on how representative the training set is.
-These methods undergo an approximation when keeping only the first two terms of the rest-frame flux expansion, as the others empirical descriptions of Ia SN rest-frame fluxes.
+Overall, both the PCA and FA-PETS performances will heavily depend on how representative the training set is.
+These methods undergo an approximation when keeping only the first two terms of the rest-frame flux expansion, as other empirical descriptions of SNeIa rest-frame fluxes.
 The main differences reside in what kind of information is being neglected.
-In order to avoid correlating dust extinction reddening with luminosity, we decided not to separate the reddening effect from our SEDs, but at the same time this raised questions whether important stretch and color information is being neglected.
-We argue that the fitting and constraining power of both PCA PETS and FA PETS are good indicators that this information is not being completely neglected but would instead be more diluted over the model components.
+To avoid correlating dust extinction reddening with intrinsic luminosity, we decided not to separate the reddening effect from our SEDs, but at the same time, this raised questions about whether important stretch and color information is being neglected.
+We argue that the fitting and constraining power of both PCA-PETS and FA-PETS are good indicators that this information is not being completely neglected but would instead be more diluted over the model components and now the color variations can be represented by a phase-dependent component.

-It is also important to access some aspects of the training procedure.
-SNFactory DR9 provides good quality spectra at a number of different epochs for 171 spectroscopically confirmed nearby Ia SNe and our resulting models are trained over 164 SEDs reconstructed with this spectra.
-Even with this high quality data, the SEDs reconstruction using gaussian process regression will many times recover wrong early phase behavior if we do not consider a supernova template.
-On top of that, underestimated uncertainties can also lead to poor regressions.
-These wrong predictions translate to bad reconstructed SEDs that can result in nonphysical behavior recovered by the principal components or by the common factors.
-To obtain a closer description to the reality and correctly recognize the aspects most common to the underlying group of Ia SNe, the training procedure depends not only on the amount of good spectra quality but also on the SED reconstruction procedure.